ugr-sail/sinergym/docs/source/pages/wrappers.rst

 In addition, this wrapper saves the **mean and standard deviation** values as part of the *Sinergym* output.
 These can be used when loading and a evaluating a trained model.

-An example of its use can be found in :ref:`Loading a model`.
+An example of its use can be found in :ref:`Loading and evaluating a trained model`.
 It is also important that normalization calibration update is disabled during evaluation.

 *Sinergym* will also save intermediate mean and standard deviation values in files within episode directories, as well as for the best model obtained if :ref:`LoggerEvalCallback` is active during training.